dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 ## Break on unhandled exceptions

-The debugger doesn't break on unhandled exceptions by default because Blazor catches exceptions that are unhandled by developer code.
+The debugger doesn't break on unhandled exceptions because Blazor catches exceptions that are unhandled by developer code.

 To break on unhandled exceptions: